WIPzz/Improved-Calculator/README.md

 # Improved-Calculator
-Desktop app: Improved calculator from the simple calculator
+Improved calculator of the simple calculator

 Own written code is in Form1.cs